neomake/neomake/README.md

 ### Directory makers

+Also commonly referred to as "Project makers", though they technically run from the current working directory only since Vim does not know what a "project" is.

 Directory makers (these do not require the current filename, e.g. `make` or `grunt build`) should be set using Vim's `makeprg` and `errorformat` options.
 Then run the maker using:

     :Neomake!

-In constrast to `:Neomake` without the exclamation, this will execute the defined maker in Vim's current directory, and will not pass the filename to the maker.
+In constrast to `:Neomake` (without the exclamation mark), this will execute the defined maker in Vim's current directory, and will not pass the filename to the maker.